apache/spark/chart/README.md

 ## Mounting DAGS using Git-Sync side car without Persistence

-This option will use an always running Git-Sync side car on every scheduler,webserver and worker pods.
+This option will use an always running Git-Sync side car on every scheduler, webserver and worker pods.
 The Git-Sync side car containers will sync DAGs from a git repository every configured number of seconds.
 If you are using the KubernetesExecutor, Git-sync will run as an initContainer on your worker pods.

 ```bash
 helm upgrade airflow . \